 HYATT PLACE PAGE

-This full-service hotel features an outdoor pool with a bar and lounge and a 24-hour fitness center.
+This full-service hotel features an outdoor pool, bar, lounge, and 24-hour fitness centre.
 It’s a 15-minute drive to Antelope Canyon.

 OUR PICK